paperphyte/terraform-drone/README.md

 # Drone

-This repository contains Terraform infrastructure code which creates AWS resources required to run Drone CI/CD on AWS, including:
+This repository contains Terraform which creates AWS resources required to run Drone CI/CD on AWS ECS.

 ## Secrets stored in SSM

 For security reasons some secrets are stored in SSM and should be created before running terraform apply.
+To not have it in your history you can also use the amazon console.

 ### Pre-filled